 A recent report from the Lumina Foundation breaks the numbers down further.
 According to A Stronger Nation through Higher Education, 13.59 percent of South Dakota adults held an associate degree in 2013, while 20.43 percent held a bachelor's and 7.84 percent possessed a graduate degree.

 Some figures seem to show where South Dakota could improve, however.
 Through 2013, 28.49 percent of the state's adults held just a high school diploma, and another 23.15 percent had some college experience, but no degree.

 With more than 50 percent of the adult population going without a college education, it's no wonder that South Dakota is planning to increase its focus on degree attainment.
 According to a release from the South Dakota Department of Education (2015), national job growth will be dominated by positions that require some type of postsecondary education in the near future.
 In order to meet the growing demand, state leaders hope to increase educational attainment during the coming decade.

 Fortunately, South Dakota is home to 31 institutions of higher education that could help prepare residents for the jobs of the future.
 While some traditional schools in the state focus only on on-campus instruction, many South Dakota institutions now offer flexible, online degree programs.

 Why Should I Earn a Degree in South Dakota?

 Despite its rural nature, South Dakota has a large workforce.
-In 2014, approximately 409,250 individuals were employed in a wide range of positions throughout the state.
+In 2014, approximately 409,250 individuals were employed in a wide range of positions throughout the state, according to the Bureau of Labor Statistics (BLS).
 Collectively, these workers earned a mean annual wage of $37,300 that year.